minprog/app-studio/40 Guided/20 Tic Tac Toe/10 Assignment.md

 ## Some ideas

 Here are some ideas for improving on this project:

+- Use nice large pictures of crosses/circles instead of text in the buttons.
+Add the pictures as resources (like in Mr. Potatohead).

 - Let your user play against the computer.
 This requires changes to the Game class, but also to your activity.